Klika-Tech/nucleo-azure-iot-demo/README.md

 1. [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) is used to communicate with the Nucleo board as well as process data coming from the device.
 1. [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) is used to automatically process data from [IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and save processed data in [DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/).
 1. [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a key-value storage where the data is persisted by the Steam Analytics engine and [Functions](https://azure.microsoft.com/en-us/services/functions/).
 1. [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) is the computing component of the platform.
 [Functions](https://azure.microsoft.com/en-us/services/functions/) are used to process the data by the IoT Hub and to implement business logic for the API.
-There is also a "bot" implemented on Funcions.
+There is also a "bot" implemented on Functions.
 The bot emulates the Nucleo board and can be used when the board is not available and for debugging.
 In addition to processing the Nucleo board data a [Functions](https://azure.microsoft.com/en-us/services/functions/) is used to fetch weather data for a number of cities from [OpenWeatherMap API](http://openweathermap.org/).
 Also Functions provide build-in scheduler and HTTP API.
 1. [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) is used to provide read-only public access to IoT data streams via Websockets for the web dashboard.
 1. The web dashboard is hosted as [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).